Hammered Copper Strapping

 All of our sinks have a living finish, meaning the color and tone of the bowl will change over time adding to the uniqueness.
 To mitigate the natural changes, one can apply peanut oil or beeswax to the sink.
 Your custom sink is prone to the same type of light scratching as common stainless steel sinks.

-High end custom residential manufacturing-Helpful Hints
+High end, luxury and custom residential manufacturing-Helpful Hints

 Over the past thirteen years, the most common request from residential customers for Texas Lightsmith has been how best to carry a theme throughout their project from product to product.
 In most cases, designers and homeowners are faced with the onerous task of searching among different vendor lines, which make only one type of product, in order to find items that work together.
 Texas Lightsmith in a particularly good position to help make this happen as we make so many different products.